lmfit/lmfit-py/_sources/model.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After a model has been created, but prior to creating parameters with
-:meth:`make_params`, you can set parameter hints.
+:meth:`Model.make_params`, you can set parameter hints.
 These allows you to set
 not only a default initial value but also to set other parameter attributes
 controlling bounds, whether it is varied in the fit, or a constraint
 expression.
-To set a parameter hint, you can use :meth:`set_param_hint`,
+To set a parameter hint, you can use :meth:`Model.set_param_hint`,
 as with::

     >>> mod = Model(myfunc)